DrMetr/QR-code-challenge-html-css-animista/README-template.md

 ### What I learned

 Solving this challenge was supposed to be a training of flexbox property usage.
 I added a gradient transition and a little animation using Animista CSS library, to my taste.
 I had a wide range of solutions of another challenge to peek for tips.
-Despite that I didn't manage to make the design responsive the way I should have been.
+Despite that I didn't manage to make the design responsive the way it should have been.

 ### Continued development